bcosenza/patus/tune/README.md

   * Install SVM Rank
   * Run the PATUS-AA stencil autotuner with a prebuilt model

-2. if you don't have prebuilt model for your target hardware , then you shuold:
+2. if you don't have a prebuilt model for your target hardware , then you shuold:

   * Install Patus
   * Install SVM Rank